Francization of Brussels: Role of education

 Brussels attracted many immigrants from Flanders, where economic strife and hunger were widespread in the 1840s.
-Native Flemish Brussels residents harboured a sense of superiority over the other Flemish immigrants from the poor countryside, which manifested itself in the decision to speak the "superior" French language.
+Native Flemish Brussels residents harbored a sense of superiority over the other Flemish immigrants from the poor countryside, which manifested itself in the decision to speak the "superior" French language.

 In two or three generations, the new immigrants themselves began to speak French.
 A typical family might have Dutch-speaking grandparents, bilingual parents, and French-speaking children.
 The exclusively French educational system played an important role in this changing language landscape.
 Dutch was mainly ignored as a school subject.
 From 1842, Dutch was removed from the first four years of boys' schools, although in later school grades, it could be studied.
-In girls' schools and Catholic schools, Dutch was taught even less, even though Dutch was still the native tongue of a majority of the students.
+In girls' schools and Catholic schools, Dutch was taught even less, even though Dutch was still the native tongue of a majority of the pupils.

 Just after the mayoral inauguration of Charles Buls in 1881, elementary schools that taught Dutch were reopened in 1883.
-In these schools, the first two years of lessons were given in Dutch, soon after which students transitioned into French-speaking classes.
-The proposal by Buls was initially poorly received by the local councils, although they were later accepted when studies showed that when students had acquired a good understanding of Dutch, they more easily obtained French speaking skills.
+In these schools, the first two years of lessons were given in Dutch, soon after which pupils transitioned into French-speaking classes.
+The proposal by Buls was initially poorly received by the local councils, although they were later accepted when studies showed that when pupils had acquired a good understanding of Dutch, they more easily obtained French speaking skills.
 The dominance of French in education was not affected, since most schooling in later years was still in French.
-Because of the authoritative position that French enjoyed in Belgium and the misconceptions of Buls' plan, many Flemish children were still sent to a French school in order to better master the language.
+Because of the authoritative position that French enjoyed in Belgium and the misconceptions of Buls' plan, many Flemish children were still sent to a French school to better master the language.
 This was made possible by the idea of "freedom of the head of household", which stipulated that parents were allowed to send their children to any school they wished, regardless of the child's mother tongue.
 Since most pupils were sent to French schools rather than Dutch schools, after the end of World War I there was not a single Dutch class left in central Brussels.
 In the thirteen municipalities that constituted the Brussels metropolitan area, there were 441 Dutch classes and 1,592 French classes, even though the French-speaking population made up just under one-third of the total.

 As a result of the propagation of the bilingual education system, Dutch was no longer being passed down by many Flemish parents to their children.
 French was beginning to be increasingly used as the main language spoken at home by many Flemings.
 In Flanders, education played less of a role in Francization because most schools continued to teach in Dutch.